tanthanh85/network-automation-course/modules/06_IoC/lab6.md

     Configuration push output:
     config terminal
     Enter configuration commands, one per line.
 End with CNTL/Z.
-    YOUR_IOSXE_PROMPT(config)#hostname MyRouter-New
+    YOUR_IOSXE_PROMPT(config)#hostname MyRouter2
     YOUR_IOSXE_PROMPT(config)#end
     YOUR_IOSXE_PROMPT#
     Configuration successfully pushed to YOUR_IOSXE_IP.
     Verifying current hostname on device...
     Connecting to YOUR_IOSXE_IP via Netmiko to get hostname...
     Connected to YOUR_IOSXE_IP.
 Getting hostname...
-    Retrieved hostname: MyRouter-New
+    Retrieved hostname: MyRouter2
     --- Deployment COMPLETED SUCCESSFULLY ---
     Verification: Hostname matches.
-Actual: 'MyRouter-New', Expected: 'MyRouter-New'
+Actual: 'MyRouter2', Expected: 'MyRouter2'
     ```
-4.  **Manual Verification:** Log in to your IOS XE router via SSH/console and verify that its hostname is now `MyRouter-New`.
+4.  **Manual Verification:** Log in to your IOS XE router via SSH/console and verify that its hostname is now `MyRouter2`.
     ```
-    Router# show hostname
+    MyRouter2# show run | in hostname
-    MyRouter-New
+    MyRouter2
     ```

 ### Task 1.7: Simulate Rollback

-Imagine `MyRouter-New` caused an unexpected issue.
-We need to revert to `MyRouter-Initial`.
+Imagine `MyRouter2` caused an unexpected issue.
+We need to revert to `MyRouter1`.

-1.  **Find the commit hash** of the commit where you set the hostname to `MyRouter-Initial`.
+1.  **Find the commit hash** of the commit where you set the hostname to `MyRouter1`.
     ```bash
     git log --oneline
     ```
     *Expected Output:* You'll see a list of commits.
-Find the one with message "Initial deployment of router hostname: MyRouter-Initial".
+Find the one with message "Feature: Change router hostname to MyRouter2".
 Copy its 7-character hash (e.g., `a1b2c3d`).

 2.  **Revert to that commit:**
     ```bash